tomjoht/doc-api-book/otherapis/docapis_klout_example.md

----
+# Klout example

-title: 'Klout example: Retrieve Klout influencers and influencees'
+Retrieve Klout influencers and influencees
-permalink: /docapis_klout_example/
-categories:
-- api-doc
-course: "Documenting REST APIs"
-weight: 4.2
-type: notes_docapis
----
-{% include notes.html %}

 ## The challenge